KernelTuner/kernel_launcher/_sources/examples/basic.rst.txt

    :lineno-start: 15

 The values returned by ``tune`` are placeholder objects.
-These objects can be combined using C++ operators to create new expressions objects.
+These objects can be combined using C++ operators to create new expression objects.
 Note that ``elements_per_block`` does not actually contain a specific value;
 instead, it is an abstract expression that, upon kernel instantiation, is evaluated as the product of ``threads_per_block`` and ``elements_per_thread``.